plugdata-team/plugdata/README.md

 PlugData a plugin wrapper for PureData, featuring a new GUI made with JUCE.
 Currently not very stable!
-This project differs from Camomile in that it actually allows you to modify patches
+This project differs from Camomile in that it allows you to modify patches

 Possible thanks to: